 - Demonstrated interest in technology transfer, innovation, entrepreneurship

-- Commitment and availability for 10 hours per week and ability to attend patent meetings and inventor meetings with Licensing Officers.
+- Commitment and availability up to 10 hours per week and ability to attend patent meetings and inventor meetings with Licensing Officers.

 - Approval of the research advisor.